A Separation: Predicting Greatness

 Revelation Upon Revelation

 Further examination of the storyform Dramatica predicted for A Separation proved just as exhilarating as the first revelation.
-Take for instance the concept of the Overall Story Catalyst and the Overall Story Inhibitor.
+Take for instance the concept of the Objective Story Catalyst and the Objective Story Inhibitor.
 As defined by the theory, these two claim responsibility for increasing or decreasing conflict within a story.

 As you can see Dramatica singled out Confidence as the Catalyst and Knowledge as the Inhibitor.
 Perfect!
 Every time a character proceeds with confidence--Nader's strong sense of innocence, Hodjat's defense of his wife in court--conflict in the story builds.
 Likewise, any time Knowledge comes into play--as when Razieh reveals knowledge of her accident the night before--the story slows to a halt.